Remote Hiring Guide: How to Recruit, Video Interview, and Hire Remote Employees

 What Slows Down Your Remote Recruiting

 It is necessary to understand that there are several requirements for different positions, and not all candidates can fit in.
-All the companies that hire remote employees utilize effective and weak methods because the final result of recruiting is highly influenced by the requirements and candidate’s decisions and preferences.
+All the companies that hire remote employees utilize effective and weak methods because the final result of recruiting tech talent is highly influenced by the requirements and candidate’s decisions and preferences.
 To be prepared for the delays, let’s take a look at the most common time-related factors:

 - Too many interview steps and multiple test items.
 In our experience, the optimal number is three interviews and 1 test task.

 - A great deal of time between each stage.
 In general, the less time elapses between the interview stages, the better – in our experience, no more than two days, but it may take up to a week before a job-seeker will be ready to accept the offer.

 - Not giving feedback to the applicant and the contracting authority after each stage of the interview will significantly increase the average time of hiring remote employees in other countries.

 - By complicating the process and delaying feedback, you will show your company in a negative light.
 The candidate will get an impression of your business processes based on this example, and, as a result, you will lose great potential employees.